 User-generated content allows you to keep your site fresh without draining your own resources.
 And with fresh, unique content comes fresh, unique visitors.
 Take a look at the graph below.
-The clear spike in traffic is not uncommon after employing a User-Generated Content (UGC) strategy.
+A clear spike in traffic is not uncommon after employing a User-Generated Content (UGC) strategy.

 What Is UGC

 Whenever a site visitor contributes to a blog (such as this guest post), comments on a forum or blog post, or even submits a review, that content becomes UGC.
 Really, any type of content format obtained from your customers can be considered UGC.
-The definition is quite broad to say the least.
+The definition is quite broad, to say the least.

 Benefits of UGC

 Contributions from customers become links in a chain as other users respond to and discuss UGC on your site.
 This process offers up multiple benefits for content-weary bloggers and site administrators:

 - Contributors are more likely to become repeat visitors – if only to check up on responses to their entries.

 - An automatic-engagement response kicks in for the user contributing to a site.

 - User content can garner just as much attention from search engines as any other form of content.